theunexpectedchemist/practice-and-instructions/README.md

 # python-string-pushing
-Trying this out, testing, for some ways to move characters to the ends of strings
+Just doing some practice, trying to write some instructions.